How to use gua sha

 Do you need oil for gua sha?

-You'll need some kind of oil, serum or oil based cream to create the slip required on your skin to pull the gua sha across it without being too abrasive.
-Here are some suggestions on face oils that are compatible with gua sha.
+You'll need some kind of oil to create the slip required on your skin to pull the gua sha across it without being too abrasive as creams, serums and other water based skincare products will absorb too quickly and begin to create friction.
+Click here for some suggestions on face oils that are compatible with gua sha.

 How to use a gua sha